nabi-0/Node_Express_Handlebars/README.md

 * Natalia Arias: https://github.com/nabi-0

 ## Technologies

 *

 ## Installation

+This application requires the following dependencies.
+(The user will "npm install")

+* "body-parser": "^"
+* "express": "^"
+* "express-handlebars": "^"
-*
+* "mysql": "^"

 ## Usage

-*
+To use the Burger App, the user must click on the "Burger Name Here" text form and then click "Add Burrrgg", this will allow the user to add a new burger.
+The "Devoured" botton next to the "Burgers not eaten!" will allow the user to move the burger to the "Burgers that are eaten!" list.
+The "EWWW!
+DELETE!" button will allow the user to completely remove the burger from the "not eaten" or "eaten" burger list.

 ## Credits

 *

 ## License

 * Copyright (c) [2020] [Natalia Arias]

-* Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell